Dooragan National Park

 Get driving directions

-Parking is available on Laurie Street, a short walk from Laurieton track.
-Bus parking is also available.
-It can be a busy place on the weekend, so parking might be limited at times.
+Parking is available at Summit picnic area.
+It can be a busy place on the weekend, so parking might be limited at times

 Best times to visit

 There are lots of great things waiting for you in Dooragan National Park.
 Here are some of the highlights.

 A colourful burst of wildflowers spring into bloom under the forest canopy, particularly in the open, grassy forest.
 Hill-topping butterflies start to use the summit area of the mountain, and on warm calm days, they spend all day dancing around near the lookout. .